-- Establishing the source of funds or wealth
+- Establish the source of funds or wealth

-- Closer scrutinization of the nature of the business relationship or purpose of a transaction
+- Apply closer scrutiny to the nature of the business relationship or purpose of a transaction

 Ongoing monitoring refers to the continuous scrutiny of business relationships.
-This process matters because, while occasional transactions may not initially present as suspicious, they may form part of a pattern of behavior over an extended period of time which reveals a change in a risk profile or business relationship.
+This process matters because, while occasional transactions may not initially present as suspicious, they may reveal a pattern of behavior over an extended period of time which necessitates a change to a customer’s risk profile.
 Ongoing monitoring involves:

 - Monitoring transactions throughout the course of a business relationship to ensure a client’s risk profile matches their behavior.

 - Maintaining responsiveness to any changes in risk profile, or any factors which might raise suspicion.